-• Web-comics are digitally created, weekly serialized stories expressed through vertical, continuous graphical content.
+Web-comics are digitally created, weekly serialized stories expressed through vertical, continuous graphical content.
 Web-comics are optimized for scrolling and often include unique special effects, such as sounds and animations.
 Web-comics generate the vast majority of revenue on our platform.
-As of December 31, 2023, creators had published over 450 thought stories on our platform.
-As of December 2023, we enjoyed the number one market position in web-comics in all of our major geographies, including Korea, Japan, the U.S. and multiple geographies throughout Southeast Asia and Europe in terms of monthly active users.11
+As of December 31, 2022, creators had published over 402 thousand web-comic stories on our platform.
+As of September 30, 2023, we enjoy the number one market position in web-comics in all of our major geographies, including Korea, Japan, the U.S. and multiple geographies throughout Southeast Asia and Europe.